Priority Technology Holdings, Inc. (NASDAQ:PRTH) CTO Sean Kiewiet Sells 10,000 Shares

 - On Tuesday, October 20th, Sean Kiewiet sold 2,957 shares of Priority Technology stock.
 The stock was sold at an average price of $2.93, for a total value of $8,664.01.

-An institutional investor recently raised its position in Priority Technology stock.
-State Street Corp raised its stake in shares of Priority Technology Holdings, Inc. (NASDAQ:PRTH) by 37.4% in the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 103,004 shares of the company’s stock after buying an additional 28,011 shares during the quarter.
-State Street Corp owned about 0.15% of Priority Technology worth $325,000 at the end of the most recent reporting period.
-Institutional investors own 5.72% of the company’s stock.
+A hedge fund recently raised its stake in Priority Technology stock.
+State Street Corp grew its holdings in shares of Priority Technology Holdings, Inc. (NASDAQ:PRTH) by 37.4% during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 103,004 shares of the company’s stock after buying an additional 28,011 shares during the quarter.
+State Street Corp owned 0.15% of Priority Technology worth $325,000 at the end of the most recent reporting period.
+Hedge funds and other institutional investors own 5.72% of the company’s stock.

-Separately, Zacks Investment Research cut Priority Technology from a “hold” rating to a “sell” rating in a report on Saturday, November 14th.
+Separately, Zacks Investment Research cut shares of Priority Technology from a “hold” rating to a “sell” rating in a research note on Saturday, November 14th.

 Priority Technology Company Profile